-Waco has gone from a cute little college town to an international tourist attraction in just 4 years, thanks to Chip and Joanna Gaines from HGTV’s Fixer Upper!
+Waco has gone from a cute little college town to an international tourist attraction in under 10 years, thanks to Chip and Joanna Gaines from HGTV’s Fixer Upper!
 During our last visit, we met people from all over the country and world who have come to Waco just to shop at the Silos!
 While this does make it a busy place to be, especially on a Saturday (the market is closed on Sunday), here are some hints for making your visit a breeze!

 We visited on a busy, beautiful Spring Saturday afternoon, the busiest time at the Magnolia!
 Hopefully these photos give you a real-life expectation as to the crowds, which are completely manageable, and some hints as to how to avoid them!